fmillion-mnsu/cis350-m25/G_ASSIGN1.md

 >
 > **Don't risk it!!**

 For this exercise, you need to download two virtual machine images.
-The images can be downloaded from D2L in the Content section under "Assignment VM Images/Assignment 1".
+The images can be downloaded from D2L in the Content section under "VM Images/Assignment 1" for both Mac and Windows platforms.

-There are two sets of images - one for VirtualBox users who are using Windows or Intel Macs, and one for UTM users on Apple Silicon Macs.
+There are two sets of images - one for VMware Workstation users who are using Windows (or VMware Fusion on Intel Macs), and one for VMware Fusion users on Apple Silicon Macs.

 ## Setup Steps